Group or Cluster Regression Discontinuity Designs

 GRDDs can be employed in a wide variety of settings and populations to address a wide variety of research questions.
 They are an appropriate design if group randomization is not possible and the investigator wants to evaluate an intervention that:

-• Assigns groups to conditions based on a threshold value
+• assigns groups to conditions based on a threshold value of a score variable

-• Does not expect groups close to the threshold to be different in the absence of the intervention
+• does not expect groups close to the threshold to be different in the absence of the intervention, and

 Bias-Variance Trade-Off